smokingpun/smokingpun.github.io/_posts/2018-09-21-Content-strategy-for-saas.md

 And I mean a lot.

-Which brings us to point 4.
+Which brings us to the next point:

-<h2>4.
-Your content isn't just your homepage</h2>
+<h3>4.
+Your content isn't just your homepage</h3>

-Even if you have brilliant content on your homepage, or even on a few marketing pages, your work isn't done.
+Even if you have brilliant content on your homepage, or even on a few landing pages, your work isn't done.

 Far from it.

 There is nothing more reckless than to spend sweat and tears getting people to your website only to lose them at the onboarding stage, or a few months down the line, or to fail to upsell them when you really should.

 What you need to do, after getting people to take an initial action – such as signing up for a free trial or creating something for free – is to show them very quickly why your product is a must have.
-And for this you need great content.
+And for this you need great onboarding content.

 You may know exactly how to use your product so it sings, but unless you communicate this effectively to strangers then you’ll struggle to convert trial users or curious customers to paying customers.